-(Mark One)

-QÚARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2020

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM

-TO

-Commission File Number 001-39208

-Beam Therapeutics Inc.

-(Exact name of Registrant as specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization) 81-5238376 (I.R.S.
-Employer Identification No.)

-26 Landsdowne Street Cambridge, MA

-(Address of principal executive offices)

-ntification N

-02139 (Zip Code)

-Registrant's telephone number, including area code: (857) 327-8775

-Securities registered pursuant to Section 12(b) of the Act:

-Trading Name of each exchange Title of each class Symbol(s) on which registered Common Stock, par value \$0.01 per share BEAM Nasdaq Global Select Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES  NO 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-YES  NO 🗆 accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company \times Emerging growth company Х If an emerging growth company indicate by check mark if the registrant has elected not to use the extended transition period for com nlying with any new or revised financial
+(Mark ⊠ , CCTION 13 OR 15(d) OF THE SECURITIES EXCH ANGE ACT OF 1934 40.11.12.11.13.13 For the quarterly period ended June 30, 2020 OR TRANSITION REPORT PURSUANT TO SEPERIOD FROM TO ECTION 13 OR 15(d) OF THE SECURITIES EXCH ANGE ACT OF 1934 FOR THE TRA NSITION Commission File Number 001-39208 В eam Therapeutics Inc (Exact name of Registrant as specified in its Charter) • Delaware (State or other jurisdiction of incorporation or organization) 81-5238376 (I.R.S.
+Employer Identification No.) 26 Landsdowne Street Cambridge, MA (Address of principal executive office es) 02139 (Zip Code) Reg istrant's telephone number, including area code: (857) 327-877 Securities registered pursuant to Section 12(b) of the Act: '5 Title of each class Trading Name of each exchange Common Stock, par value \$0.01 per share Symbol(s) BEAM on which registered Nasdaq Global Select Market such sh orter period that the registrant was required to file such re orts required to be filed by Section 13 or 15(d) of the Securities E. ports), and (2) has been subject to such filing requirements for the past 90 days.
+YES ⊠ NO □ ' ronically every Interactive Data File required to be submitted purse registrant was required to submit such files).
+YES $oxtimes$ NO $oxdimes$ of this chapte ed filer, an accelerated filer, a non-accelerated filer, a smaller repo er reporting company," and "emerging growth company" in Rule 1 y.
+See the Large a ccelerated filer Accelerated filer Non-ac celerated filer Smaller reporting company X Emerging growth company X nerging growth company, indicate by check mark if the re ds provided pursuant to Section 13(a) of the Exchange Ac gistrant has elected not to use the extended transition period for cot. $\ \square$ mplying with any new or revised financial acco ounting

 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES 🗌 NO 🗵
+YES 🗆 NO 🗵

-The number of shares of registrant's common stock outstanding as of May 8, 2020 was 51,485,115
+The number of shares of registrant's common stock outstanding as of August 4, 2020 was 51,732,014.